4n4ru/CI-PP3-FairyBot/README.md

 ## Credits
-The app was inspired by Storpie - Bedtime stories and lullabies for kids by Zia produkcija d.o.o. android app
+The app was inspired by Storpie - Bedtime stories and lullabies for kids by Zia produkcija d.o.o. android app The stories within the app were modified from the book "365 Stories and Rhymes" by various authors.

 ### Media